Probing New Physics with High-Redshift Quasars: Axions and Non-standard Cosmology: Introduction

 \section{Introduction}

 Quasars, or quasi-stellar objects (QSOs), serve as probes in the ultraviolet (UV) and infrared (IR) frequencies up to high redshifts ($z\sim 7$).
 With some theoretical modeling of their intrinsic luminosities, they can be used to measure luminosity distances as a function of redshift.
 Recently there has been a renewed interest in using them as ``standardizable" candles to measure the expansion history of the Universe at late times \cite{Risaliti:2018reu,Lusso:2019akb,Yang:2019vgk,Velten:2019vwo,Dainotti:2023ebr,Dainotti:2022rfz,Lenart:2022nip,Bargiacchi:2023jse}.
-This is of particular importance in light of the recent Hubble tension~\cite{Riess:2016jrr,Riess:2019cxk,Aylor:2018drw,Knox:2019rjx,Abdalla:2022yfra}.
+This is of particular importance in light of the recent Hubble tension~\cite{Riess:2016jrr,Riess:2019cxk,Aylor:2018drw,Knox:2019rjx,Abdalla:2022yfra,Krishnan:2020vaf,Colgain:2022nlb}.
 However, this hope of having a new standard candle has been confronted by a series of challenges in the form of various of consistency checks.
 In early attempts at its application as a tool to constrain cosmological models, various groups have confirmed that the quasar data prefers an expansion history that stands in stark tension (at $\gtrsim 3 \sigma$ level) with the one inferred from the cosmic microwave background (CMB)~\cite{Aghanim:2018eyx}, which is in turn consistent with type Ia supernovae (SNIa)~\cite{Pan-STARRS1:2017jku}, and Baryon Acoustic Oscillation (BAO)~\cite{BOSS:2016apd,BOSS:2016hvq} measurements.
 This discrepancy persists even after the application of stringent cuts to the data that correct for various biases, such as those stemming from dust reddening, X-ray absorption, and Eddington bias~\cite{Lusso:2017hgz}.
 On the other hand, purely data-driven analyses have been implemented in Refs.~\cite{Dainotti:2022rfz,Lenart:2022nip,Bargiacchi:2023jse}, which correct the luminosity-redshift correlations in the UV and X-ray bands separately.
 These analyses show that the UV--X-ray relation is indeed robust, and that it does not arise from any luminosity-redshift correlation potentially caused by selection bias.
 Furthermore they find that, for a given cosmology, the correlation-corrected UV and X-ray luminosities deduced from observations each presents a different redshift evolution, which has been previously unaccounted for.
 These analyses remain agnostic as to the origin of said evolutions, and limit themselves to characterize their size and impact on the quasar data.
+In addition, the discrepancy in the quasar data set is also studied in~\cite{Khadka:2020vlh,Khadka:2020whe}.
+In particular, the redshift where the quasars are standardizable is questioned in \cite{Khadka:2020tlm,Khadka:2021xcc,Khadka:2022aeg,Zajacek:2023qjm}, which shows that the variation of dust extinction plays an important role in the standardization.

 In this paper we take a strategy of reverse-engineering: rather than claiming that quasar data favors a cosmology in tension with that from the combined CMB+SNIa+BAO datasets, we take it as {\it input} in our search for a plausible explanation of the apparent redshift evolution of observed quasar fluxes, in order to restore cosmic concordance.
 We define the concordance cosmology as the $\lcdm$ model, whose late-time expansion history is fixed by the dark energy density parameter $\Omega_\Lambda$ and the scaling factor $h$ of the Hubble expansion rate $H_0 = 100h \, \mathrm{km/s/Mpc}$~\cite{Aghanim:2018eyx},